Calcaxis

 $

-Parking, laundry, storage, etc.
+Parking, laundry, storage, and similar sources.

 %